The proper selection of mechanical design tolerances ensures projects stay within budget. And more importantly, designs remain functional.

 The tighter your tolerance, the more expensive and time-consuming your factory work becomes.
 The factory will need to use more precise expensive machinery with high-skilled workers.

 One of my favorite examples of poor tolerances is with cheap furniture.
 Say you find an awesome deal on a dining table.
 So you race home to assemble together the table you just bought.
-Soon thereafter, you find out screw holes don’t line up.
-Your excitement quickly fades and turns into deep frustration.
-In the end, though, you get what you pay for.
+Soon thereafter though, you find out screw holes don’t line up.
+Your excitement then quickly fades and turns into deep frustration.
+In the end, you get what you pay for.

 #1 Understanding the costs associated with tolerance selections